alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 - Was the structure preserved?
 - Was the language detached from its author?
 - Was the singular boundary replaced by aggregate language?
-- Was participation used to overwrite origination?
+- Was participation used to misname origination?
+- Was public findability of the source-line weakened?

 Those questions belong to source-line evaluation.